Most roof tiles are made from cement or clay.

 You will need to apply anti-fungal spray if lichen and moss are present on your terracotta tiles.

-If you do not treat your tiles, the lichen and moss will grow to the point where it can restrict the flow of water into the gutters.
+If you do not treat your tiles, the lichen and moss will grow to the point where they can restrict the flow of water into the gutters.

 It also helps that removing the lichen and moss will brighten up the tiles themselves.